Quality & Inspection Workflow

 What to include when you request tighter inspection control

-1. Name the critical dimensions or features that must be reported
+1. Name the critical dimensions, datums or features that must be reported

 2. List the required documents such as material cert, dimensional report, COC or FAI